 Wall Mounted Faucets and Exposed Pipes

 And yet, there is a flip side to this.
-While wall mounted faucets are a fading trend, so too are exposed pipes.
+While wall-mounted faucets are a fading trend, so too are exposed pipes.
 The industrial look hit certain homes hard.
 The look of concrete and exposed ducts and plumbing made it a popular choice for some homeowners.
 You'll still find high-end lofts being built with this particular look.
 However, it's very much a trend, and one of the outdated trends you want to avoid.
 Because you know what's better than exposed plumbing?
 Plumbing you can't see that is hidden by a vanity.
 A vanity gives you instant storage.
 Exposed plumbing shows off rust and dust and just isn't all that attractive to look at.

-Over Reliance on Color
+Over-Reliance on Color

 A splash of color can be good, but just remember, once you add any color to a room there's likely a date stamped into it for when it will go out of state.
-One thing that likely will always remain popular, or at least avoid trending downward, is the look of all white bathrooms.
+One thing that likely will always remain popular, or at least avoid trending downward, is the look of all-white bathrooms.
 Yes, they are harder to keep clean, but there's a desired look that will always remain.
-The materials within the all white bathroom can go out of style, as currently subway tiles are not as popular any longer and larger tiles have increased in popularity.
+The materials within the all-white bathroom can go out of style, as currently subway tiles are not as popular any longer and larger tiles have increased in popularity.
 But color is really what dictates whether something is trending.
-When looking for a timeless bathroom remodel the all white bathroom is the black and white tux of looks.
+When looking for a timeless bathroom remodel the all-white bathroom is the black and white tux of looks.
 It doesn't necessarily stand out, but it will remain timeless (outside of maybe changing up the fixtures).

 Discover A New Bathroom Look

-When it comes to your bathroom there are some in-vogue trends and then there are other outdated trends that will instantly make your bathroom not only feel outdated, but it can actually bring down the property value.
+When it comes to your bathroom there are some in-vogue trends and then there are other outdated trends that will instantly make your bathroom not only feel outdated but can actually bring down the property value.
 From extreme pattern floors all the way to master bathrooms without tubs, you will want to avoid these kinds of bathroom upgrade pitfalls if you want to maximize your bathroom upgrade.
 For more insights into what you might want to consider with a remodel, and what kinds of bathroom cabinet trends are currently selling, give our team a call.
 We'll walk you through what is currently popular, what will likely grow in popularity over the next several months, as well as what to avoid.
 We can even start planning your future bathroom renovation, so give us a call today.